 - Carefully review pre-operative medications and may recommend stopping some of your medicines or keep continuing or adding some other medicines (if and when required).

 - Explain the complete procedure of lobectomy and its related facts to the patient.

 - Ask the patient to sign the consent form (seek permission for surgery).

 - Ask the patient to stop smoking at least one month before surgery.

-- Advise the patient to exercise daily for lungs betterment.
+- Advise the patient to exercise daily for lung betterment.

 - Request the patient to stop eating and drinking at least 12 hours before surgery.

-Lobectomy is a quite extensive and complicated surgery that may require an inpatient and longer stay in the hospital.
-The method of performing surgery may vary based on patients’ health conditions and surgeon experience.
+Lobectomy is quite extensive and complicated surgery that may require an inpatient and longer stay in the hospital.
+The method of performing surgery may vary based on the patient’s health conditions and the surgeon’s experience.
 However, the general procedure of performing lobectomy includes the following steps;

 - Ask the patient to wear a hospital gown and remove jewelry or other objects.